Key Highlights:

 For decades, businesses measured engagement through clicks, conversions, and cart abandonment rates.
 But these metrics reveal only surface-level behavior.
 What if a user hovered over a “Buy Now” button not out of interest, but out of frustration with hidden fees?
 What if a customer service call ended politely, yet the caller felt unheard or dissatisfied?

 Traditional analytics miss this emotional layer, the invisible driver behind every customer decision.
-That’s where the emotion AI market is making its mark.
+That is where the emotion AI market is making its mark.
 By combining computer vision, voice analytics, natural language processing, and biometric sensors, this technology decodes real-time emotional responses to provide a deeper understanding of customer intent and experience.

 The emotion AI industry enables organizations to detect stress in a customer’s voice, recognize confusion on a user’s face, or gauge enthusiasm during virtual interactions.
 By translating these insights into data-driven actions, businesses can personalize engagement, enhance satisfaction, and build long-term loyalty.